cebsmind/Language_detection/README.md

 # Project : Language Detection
-This is my first project in Data Science.
-The goal was to create a Machine Learning model using NLP to detect the language input.
-I also created a small web site and deployed it via pythonanywhere.com so everyone can acces it for free as it's a small app.
+This marks my inaugural venture into the realm of Data Science.
+The primary objective was to craft a Machine Learning model utilizing Natural Language Processing (NLP) for the purpose of language detection.
+In tandem with this, a compact website was developed and subsequently deployed on pythonanywhere.com, ensuring free accessibility to all users given the modest scale of the application.

 # App preview
 You can acces to the site here :  [MySite](https://cebsmind.pythonanywhere.com/)